 The proceeds from the sales of my drumming CD's, DVD's, and drum circle book helps me to do this kind of work in

-our community.
+our community, and keep the website going.
 I try to provide them at as reasonable a cost as possible.
 As an

 independent artist, money is tight, so I always appreciate a product that is a good value for the cost.
-That's the idea behind my book, CD's & DVD.

-300 page book, "A Practical Guide To Hand Drumming And Drum Circles" is $18.
-A drum circle jam CD is included.
+My 300 page drum circle book: "A Practical Guide Hand Drumming and Drum Circles" is also $8.